RyanQuey/intertextuality-graph/gatsby/README.md

 7.  **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.org/docs/node-apis/) (if any).
 These allow customization/extension of default Gatsby settings affecting pieces of the site build process.

 8.  **`gatsby-ssr.js`**: This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://www.gatsbyjs.org/docs/ssr-apis/) (if any).
 These allow customization of default Gatsby settings affecting server-side rendering.

+# Why port 8080?
+I am developing on cloud9, and by default they only expose 8080 (and maybe 8081 or something).
+Using hot reload and having all of the data pass back and forth through localserver eats up a lot of bandwidth and uses lots of networking IO, whereas opening the preview app feature in cloud9 means it can all remain in cloud9 besides just what is literally displayed in the browser